Your study programme

 Engaged Thinking

-From its inception the VUB has always prided itself on its guiding philosophy of Free Thinking, as reflected in its mottos ‘Thinking should never submit itself’, ‘Reason and Engage’ and ‘Nothing is unthinkable’, and more generally in its striving for diversity of perspectives, interdisciplinary collaboration, and engagement with contemporary issues.
-The free, critical, creative and independent thinking, being the focus of our programme, constitutes a core element of the university’s DNA and is consistently taught in several well established open seminar series, organised around the campus.
+From its inception the VUB has always prided itself on its guiding philosophy of Liberal Enquiry and Free Thinking, as reflected in its mottos â€˜Thinking should never submit itself’, ‘Reason and Engage’ and ‘Nothing is unthinkable’, and more generally in its striving for diversity of perspectives, interdisciplinary collaboration, and engagement with contemporary issues.
+Free, critical, creative, and independent thinking, being the focus of our programme, constitutes a core element of the university’s DNA and is consistently taught in several well established open seminar series, organised around the campus.

-Our programme interlinks these initiatives, making the participation in the selected series into an integral part the curriculum.
+Our programme interlinks these initiatives, making the participation in the selected series into an integral part of the curriculum.
 The students select at least one among the on-going series and follow it throughout one semester.
 In addition to the regular participation, the students carry out an observation assignment designed to advance their understanding of the processes of co-thinking.

 Postgraduate Certificate